The Mission of Entire Finland

 Billy Graham reached an audience of 183,000 people at the Helsinki Olympic Stadium in 1987.
 The six-day meeting serie gathered visitors from all over Finland.

-This August, it will be thirty years since the world-famous evangelist Billy Graham visited Finland.
+This August, it was 35 years since the world-famous evangelist Billy Graham visited Finland.
 Mission Helsinki was held at the Helsinki Olympic Stadium from 25 to 30 August 1987.

 The Finns were interested in Billy Graham.
 During the week, a total of 183,000 visitors attended.
 A record participation was made on at the closing meeting on Sunday when Billy Graham drew 42,500 listeners.